mirix/approaches-to-diarisation/README.md

 4. Clustering of the UMAP embeddings with [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan).

 5. Interactive 3D plots with [plotly](https://github.com/plotly/plotly.py) and saving of the diarised SRT files.
+Note that even though we are using 3 dimensions for plotting, more are employed for the actual clustering.

 My procedure (work in progress) yields better results than anything else I had tried at the time of this writing.
 Please, feel free to fork and contribute.